 You will need to comment out the Tenths module declaration within the file watch.v since we will be providing the simulation model for this component in later steps.
+The following declaration is used as a place holder for synthesis since the NGC was created earlier.
+Thus it is not necessary to syntehsize the tenths module.
 You can comment out the lines by adding a slash-slash '//' at the beginning of the following lines: